 Graham flour is named after Sylvester Graham!
 He devised a special method for grinding wheat into flour.
 His method included keeping the wheat kernel’s outer bran layer, germ, and endosperm during the grinding process… Whereas all-purpose flour only includes the endosperm.

-Let’s go over how to make these healthy homemade mini cinnamon graham crackers!
-To make this recipe as easy as possible, you just need one bowl.
+Now let’s go over what you’ll need to make these healthy homemade mini cinnamon graham crackers!
+To make this recipe as easy as possible, you’ll just use one bowl.
 (I’ve been totally obsessed with one-bowl recipes lately… I love having fewer dishes to wash!)

-Because I’ve almost never seen graham flour in my local grocery stores, you’ll actually use white whole wheat flour to make these healthy homemade mini cinnamon graham crackers!
-Remember, as we covered above, graham flour is just a special type of whole wheat flour… And white whole wheat flour has almost the exact same flavor, just a finer texture, which I think makes these homemade graham crackers taste much closer to the store-bought ones!
+Because I’ve almost never seen graham flour in my local grocery stores, you’ll actually use white whole wheat flour to make these healthy homemade graham crackers!
+Remember, as we covered above, graham flour is just a special type of whole wheat flour… And white whole wheat flour has almost the exact same flavor — just a finer texture — which I think makes these homemade graham crackers taste much closer to the store-bought ones!

 Speaking of cinnamon… The type of cinnamon you use makes a BIG difference in the flavor!
-I buy my cinnamon online here (← it’s super affordable!), and it’s the only kind I now use in my baking.
+I prefer Saigon cinnamon, which I buy online here (← it’s super affordable!), and it’s basically the only kind I now use in my baking.
 I’m obsessed!
 My favorite cinnamon variety has a stronger, richer, sweeter flavor than the “regular” cinnamon that you find at most grocery stores.
 This gives your healthy homemade cinnamon graham crackers an even better flavor!

 After whisking in a pinch of salt, make a well in the center of your bowl.
 Then pour in pure maple syrup, water, and a teensy bit of oil.
 Just about any type of oil will work!
-You only need 1 teaspoon, and that really helps keep your healthy homemade mini cinnamon graham crackers low calorie and low fat!
+You only need 1 teaspoon, and that really helps keep your healthy homemade graham crackers low calorie and low fat.

-Unlike most store-bought graham crackers that depend on refined granulated sugar for sweetness (in addition to a small amount of honey!), you’ll skip that and just use maple syrup instead.
+Unlike most store-bought graham crackers that depend on refined granulated sugar for sweetness (in addition to a small amount of honey!), you’ll use pure maple syrup instead.
 You want the kind that comes directly from maple trees — not pancake or sugar-free syrup!
-It usually comes in thin glass bottles or squat plastic jugs (like this!).
+Those other two will change the consistency of the dough, and your baked crackers won’t turn out as crunchy.
+Pure maple syrup usually comes in thin glass bottles or squat plastic jugs (like this!).

-Hint: By using maple syrup instead of honey, your healthy homemade mini cinnamon graham crackers are vegan!
+Hint: By using maple syrup instead of honey, your healthy homemade graham crackers are vegan — and naturally egg-free and dairy-free too!

 Once you’ve mixed everything together, it’s time to roll out the dough!
 I use a silicone baking mat and a silicone rolling pin (← that’s the one I own, just in black!) to do this.
 Their nonstick silicone surfaces mean I don’t have to flour the rolling pin or my countertop!